 - At least one CTS Specific Aim required for dissertation project

 - TL1 Teams and TL1 Mentoring Teams

-- Present research at annual national Translational Science conference (ACTS) during 2 years of funding
+- Present research at annual national Translational Science conference (ACTS) during TL1 funding period

 - Present research at annual CTSI Annual Research Symposium